hotosm/docs/docs/decisions/0011-sso-auth.md

 - The user clicks to 'log in' and does an OAuth redirect flow.
 - The user is returned to the web frontend, with a JWT set in a secure cookie.
 - The cookie is sent to the API, verifying that the user is logged in.

+In order to delete a user profile, this is still done per-app database (not changed).
+The user info stored in the Hanko db from OAuth is minimal and does not need to be considered.

+As for self-hosting, we can provide the lightweight Hanko binary / container as part of the docker compose config for self-hosters to include (the binary footprint is minimal / microservice).
+HOT will use a single centralized Hanko instance, while self-hosters will primarily have a bundled Hanko instance per tool (it's unlikely they will be deploying all of our tools together).

 ## Consequences